metabolism/wp-steroids-demo/README.md

 4. Set the document root on your webserver to Bedrock's `public` folder: `/path/to/site/public/`

+5. Allow 'write' permissions to `/path/to/site/var/` and `/path/to/site/public/app/uploads`

-5. Access WordPress admin at `https://example.com/edition/wp-admin/`
+6. Access WordPress admin at `https://example.com/edition/wp-admin/`

 ## Development